Mowing 2021

 The proposal

-We propose that most of the areas currently mown are classified as amenity grassland and mown every three weeks.
+We proposed that most of the areas currently mown are classified as amenity grassland and mown every three weeks.
 Under this regime grass should reach around 3 inches between cuts.
 White clover, creeping buttercup and bird’s-foot trefoil can flower between cuts at this interval, attracting pollinating bees and other invertebrates, thereby leading to greater biodiversity than with weekly or fortnightly mowing.
 The flowering plants mentioned can spread and flower with the current ‘cut and fly’ method of mowing.
 Mowing these areas every three weeks rather than weekly or fortnightly will lead to a reduction in carbon emissions and financial costs of around 50%.

 In specified areas we propose the creation of wildlife-rich grassland.
 These areas will be mown twice a year and managed in ways that support greater biodiversity.